-- 1. Connect an Efinix transceiver-capable board, e.g., a board with the Ti375 N1156 FPGA.
-If you are using the Ti375 PCIe Early Access Board, it comes pre-loaded with an example design. - 2.
+- 1. Connect an Efinix transceiver-capable board, e.g., a board with the Ti375 N1156 FPGA. - 2.
 Click Refresh USB Target if the USB Target field does not display the board name. - 3.
 If the FPGA is not programmed already, select a bitstream file and program it as you normally would. - 4.
-Select JTAG > USER2 and connect the Transceiver Debugger.
+Select JTAG > USERn and connect the Transceiver Debugger.
+Choose the JTAG user TAP that connects to the the APB bridge.
+The loopback design provided with the Efinity software uses USER2.